nimashoghi/ece6254-presentation/slides.md

 ---
 layout: default
 ---

 # CDVAE: Training and Inference

 <div class="grid grid-cols-2 gap-4">
 <div v-click class="col-span-1">

 #### **Training Stage:**
-- Full crystal is encoded into z to predict coarse properties.
+- Full crystal is encoded into $z$ to predict coarse properties.
 - Atom type and coordination is perturbed by noise.
-- Diffusion model denoises the structure conditioned on z, noisy structure and predicted properties.
+- Diffusion model denoises the structure conditioned on $z$, noisy structure and predicted properties.

 </div>

 <div v-click class="col-span-1">

 #### **Sampling Stage:**
-- Sample latent vector z with Gaussian distribution.
+- Sample latent vector $z$ with Gaussian distribution.
 - VAE predicts atoms, lattice and composition distribution.
 - Coorinations in the unit cell are initialized randomly.
 - Score model refined the noisy structure for a more precise output.